 Interdisciplinary Media Art Practices (IMAP)

-- Photo Labs: Graduate students only
+- Photo Labs: Graduate students and authorized students only

-- Lighting Studio: Graduate students only
+- Lighting Studio: Graduate students and authorized students only

 - OIT Computer Lab: Open during building business hours

 - Video Lab: Closed